This qualification has two stages, each comprising 120 credits.

 There are no formal entry requirements to study this diploma, but you need to be working in or have access to a social care agency – for example, through voluntary work.

-Note that for the module Foundations for social work practice (K113) you’ll need to organise and complete a period of 10 days’ preparation for practice which must involve shadowing a qualified social worker.
+Note that for the module Foundations for social work practice (K113) you’ll need to organise and complete a period of 10 days preparation for practice which will ideally involve shadowing a qualified social worker.

 How much time do I need?

 Find out if you have enough time to study with our time planner

 - Most of our students study part time, completing 60 credits a year.